yuvrajsingh101280/30-days-js-challenge/day 12/readme.md

 <!-- Activity5  -->

-1. Use the fetch API to request data from and invalid URL and handle the error using catch() .
+1. Use the fetch API to request data from an invalid URL and handle the error using catch() .
 Log an appropriate error message to the console.
 2. Use the fetch API to request data from an invalid URL withing an async function and handle the error using try-cathc .
 Log an appropriate error message